 - not eating hard candy

-- taking your time when eating and drinking
+- not eating and drinking too fast

-- consume smaller meals more often
+- consuming smaller meals more often

 - not eating foods with added artificial sweeteners